Aniruddh-0701/C-Programming-Basics/docs/index.md

   - Introduction
     - Program
     - Programming Language
-    - types of programming language
+    - Types of programming language
   - Parts in programming
   - Types of programming languages
   - Introduction to C